 - Preheat oven to 350 degrees F.

-- Make sure your pumpkin seeds are free of pumpkin pulp and are dried before mixing with oil.
+- Rinse the seeds and dry with a paper towel.
+Make sure they are free of pumpkin pulp and are well dried before mixing with oil.

 - Roast for 20 minutes or until the seeds are crispy brown.
 Check every so often as different size seeds may brown quicker and you don't want them to burn.